zjgbz/hiplex_paper/enrichment_heatmap/readme.md

 # Hiplex Paper - Enrichment Heatmap

 ## Overview
-This command is used to generate enrichment heatmaps from genomic data.
+This script is used to generate enrichment heatmaps from genomic data.
 Please follow the instructions below to ensure the correct setup and usage of the scripts.

 ## Prerequisites
 Before running the analysis, ensure you have the following R packages installed: